Google offers a range of free tools to help you get the most out of your AdWords campaign. Here's our guide to what they can offer your business

 How much you bid for keywords and phrases affects where your results appear in the searches.
 The bid simulator tool shows how your campaign would have performed if you had been using different bid amounts.
 This tool takes the guesswork out of bidding so you can see whether bidding higher or lower would be more cost effective.

-Before you add new keywords, get estimates for their cost and the amount of traffic they generate by using the traffic estimator tool.
+Before you add new keywords, get estimates for their cost and the amount of traffic they generate by using the keyword planner tool.

 7. First page bid estimate